Assisted suicide in the United States: Illinois

+The End-of-Life Options Act (SB 1950), also called Deb's Law, seeks to authorize a qualified patient with a terminal disease to request that a physician prescribe aid-in-dying medication that will allow the patient to end the patient's life in a peaceful manner.
+It was introduced in the 2025 legislative session by House Majority Leader Robyn Gabel and Assistant Senate Majority Leader Linda Holmes.
+On May 29, 2025, it was passed by the House in a 63 to 42 vote, sending to the Senate who passed it on October 31, 2025, in a 30 to 27 vote; when polled 71% of Illinois voters supported passing this legislation.

+On December 12, 2025, Governor JB Pritzker signed SB 1950 into law.
+The law took effect in September 2026, making Illinois the thirteenth jurisdiction in the U.S. to legalize assisted suicide.

 Maine

 The Maine Death with Dignity Act was introduced in the state legislature in 2019 by Representative Patricia Hymanson (D-York).
 The bill passed in the House by 73 to 72 and in the Senate by 19 to 16.
 On June 12, 2019, Governor Janet Mills signed the Maine Death with Dignity Act into law making Maine the ninth jurisdiction to legalize assisted suicide in the United States.